kkrt-labs/kakarot-ssj/docs/general/contract_bytecode.md

 availability guarantees.
 When a state transition is verified on L1, we are ensured that the state update is correct - however, we don't know on L1 what the actual state of the L2 is.
-By posting state diffs on L1, we can reconstruct the current state of Starknet from the ground up, but this comes has a significant cost.
+By posting state diffs on L1, we can reconstruct the current state of Starknet from the ground up, but this has a significant cost.

 ![Volition](volition.png)